 This drink is suppose to be good for your gut health.
 I still haven’t managed to taste it! we bought a sachet in our local Bio /Organic shop, then realised it was asking for a warm place to keep it to ferment , we don’t have an airing cupboard anymore as our boiler lives outside of a cupboard.
 So I am going to have to wait until the summer comes and it can be left in the kitchen.
 I found a video on making it which shows just what it is suppose to look like, if like me you haven’t been able to try it as yet.
 It is suppose to be a little Alcoholic I think.

 I recently came across an article on the NEW SCIENTIST which are suggesting by eating tiny Nutrient particles , it could be better for you than health supplements.
+This seems well worth trying. with the push nowadays to protect ourselves from viruses and other health issues.

 They suggest that there are around 2 billion people in the world whose diet is not what it could be.
 It is a really interesting look into other ways that could help our health and well being.
 Instead of just popping a pill.

 This website have a ton of videos on how to make a whole range of fermenting foods.
+Even one of the places I was doing some research on, were giving the fermented foods to their dogs( you can find this on the healthy animal blog)

 A great idea all in one place.